 For each application environment, there are permissions you can assign to portfolio groups

 LOCKCan lock a feature, so it’s value can’t be changed, this gives us a safety net when deploying incomplete code into production.
-(Typically developers and testers keep features locked until they are finished and ready to be set)
+(Typically, developers and testers keep features locked until they are finished and ready to be set by business people)

 UNLOCKCan unlock a feature, so it’s value can be changed

-CHANGE_VALUECan change the value of a feature or can "retire" a feature
+Can change the value of a feature or can "retire" a feature.

 There are two types of administrator groups that are available by default, Organization Super Admin and Portfolio Admin.